-My large Pilates equipment (Reformer & Chair) are at the Anahata Studio, Whitecross Business Centre, Shanklin (just around the corner from Morrisons in Lake).
+My large Pilates equipment (Reformer & Chair) are at my own studio in the Whitecross Business Centre, Shanklin (just around the corner from Morrisons in Lake).

 Take your Pilates to another level

-If there are movements that you don’t quite ‘get’ in your Pilates mat class, then working with the equipment in a studio session, either on a 1-2-1 or a 1-2-3 basis, you can take your Pilates to another level and learn how it should feel.
+If there are movements that you don’t quite ‘get’ in your Pilates mat class, then working with the equipment in a studio session, either on a 1-2-1 or a Small Group basis, you can take your Pilates to another level and learn how it should feel.

 Pilates uses the technique of working against resistance to strengthen your core and this can be achieved in mat classes simply by using your own body weight.
 The difference in using the Reformer and Chair in the Pilates Studio, is that a system of pulleys and springs create the resistance enabling you to perfect the movement without cheating!

 The feeling and movement patterns you learn using the equipment will help you perfect your mat class.
 You may enjoy it so much that you decide to opt for regular studio sessions!